Jerusalem is the most important city in the world. Scripture shows that the region

 What is this abomination of desolation?

-The end-time religio-political power dominating Jerusalem will cause the sacrifices to cease.
-Remember that the Jews have not offered animal sacrifices since 70ad, when the Romans destroyed the temple in Jerusalem.
-In order for the end-time sacrifices to be stopped eventually, they need to begin!
+The end-time religiopolitical power dominating Jerusalem will cause the sacrifices to cease.
+Remember that the Jews have not offered animal sacrifices since 70 AD, when the Romans destroyed the temple in Jerusalem.
+In order for the end-time sacrifices to be eventually stopped, they need to begin!
 When animal sacrifices begin once again in Jerusalem, you will know that the prophecies Jesus spoke about are heading for a climax!

-When the abomination of desolation prophesied by Jesus is set up, three prophetic milestones will follow over a period of three and one-half years: the Great Tribulation, the Heavenly Signs and the Day of the Lord.
-This prophetic framework helps us understand end-time developments in the Middle East, and how they affect the world.
+When the abomination of desolation prophesied by Jesus is set up, three prophetic milestones will follow over a period of three-and-a-half years: the “great tribulation,” the heavenly signs, and the “day of the Lord.”
+This prophetic framework helps us understand end-time developments in the Middle East and how they affect the world.

 Notice that Jesus Himself gives the sequence of events.
-He warns us about the abomination of desolation in Matthew 24:15, then explains the first prophetic milestone in verses 21 and 22: "For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
-And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened."
+He warns us about the abomination of desolation in Matthew 24:15, then explains the first prophetic milestone in verses 21–22: “For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
+And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened.”
 This is a time unique in all history.
-It is the time of Jacob's trouble (Jeremiah 30:7), the time of God's punishment on the Western nations—including the United States, Britain, Canada, Australia and New Zealand.
-(For more information about this informative topic, please write for our free booklet The United States and Great Britain in Prophecy).
-The Great Tribulation is the time Daniel announces: "And there shall be a time of trouble, such as never was since there was a nation, even to that time" (Daniel 12:1).
+It is the time of Jacob’s trouble (Jeremiah 30:7), the time of God’s punishment on the Western nations—including the United States, Britain, Canada, Australia, and New Zealand.
+(You can find more information on this topic in our free booklet The United States and Great Britain in Prophecy.)
+The “great tribulation” is the time Daniel announces: “And there shall be a time of trouble, such as never was since there was a nation, even to that time” (Daniel 12:1).

 This is a time of war, persecution, and martyrdom.
 It is the time when the four horsemen of Revelation 6 intensify their ride.
 They are given power over “a fourth of the earth, to kill with sword, with hunger, with death, and by the beasts of the earth” (Revelation 6:8).
 The fifth seal of Revelation describes the martyrdom of Christians (Revelation 6:9–11).

 We then see a second prophetic milestone.
-The sixth seal reveals frightening, dramatic activity in the sky, or what Scripture calls "the heavenly signs."
-The Apostle John wrote: "I looked when He opened the sixth seal, and behold, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became like blood.
+The sixth seal reveals frightening, dramatic activity in the sky, or what a New King James Version heading calls “Cosmic Disturbances.”
+The Apostle John wrote, “I looked when He opened the sixth seal, and behold, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became like blood.
 And the stars of heaven fell to the earth, as a fig tree drops its late figs when it is shaken by a mighty wind.
-Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place" (Revelation 6:12–14).
+Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place” (Revelation 6:12–14).

 Jesus also confirms this sequence of tribulation followed by great signs in the heavens: “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken” (Matthew 24:29).